awsdocs/aws-kms-developer-guide/doc_source/grants.md

 Grants can be retired by any of the following principals:
 + The AWS account \(root user\) in which the grant was created
 + The retiring principal in the grant, if any
-+ The grantee principal, if the grant includes [kms:RetireGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RetireGrant.html) permission
++ The grantee principal, if the grant allows the [RetireGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RetireGrant.html) operation\.

 ## Grants for symmetric and asymmetric CMKs<a name="grants-asymm"></a>